- Define family engagement.

 - Creating and sending out a short survey to families asking about their ideas and suggestions for ways they might like to participate

 - Scheduling opportunities for families to join their children breakfast, lunch, or snack

 - Encouraging families to share suggestions or concerns with you

 Within your program, there should be a specific plan as to how to engage families throughout the year.
 Though families’ participation is voluntary, it is your job to make them feel welcome by actively encouraging involvement.
 Program activities should reflect families’ interests and motivate them to participate.
 Additionally, your program may have a family involvement committee.
-This committee is composed of family members who encourage communication and involvement with the goal of strengthening and supporting the well-being of children and families.
+Family involvement committees are composed of family members who encourage communication and involvement with the goal of strengthening and supporting the well-being of children and families.
 This committee is a resource and asset to your program as families may discuss issues or concerns and suggest changes to improve family satisfaction and involvement.

-According to Jim Greenman, respect means accepting, as we do with children, that parents are individuals:
+According to Jim Greenman, respect means accepting, as we do with children, that family members are individuals: